amatsii/slate/source/index.html.md

 }
 ```

-This endpoint creates a subscription record under a business account.
 To create a subscription to a tier with policy type being “TIER” or “SCHEDULE”, the request body requires the `customerId` and `tierId`.
 If `startdate` is not specified, billing will start immediately.
 The “startDate” is ignored if the tier has policy type of “SCHEDULE”.